chunlinli/glmtlp/README.md

-# glmtlp: An R Package For Truncated Lasso Penalty
+# **glmtlp**: An R Package For Truncated Lasso Penalty

 Efficient procedures for constrained likelihood estimation and inference with truncated lasso penalty for linear, generalized linear, and Gaussian graphical models.
 This version supports regression from summary statistics and out-of-core model fitting using an ultrahigh-dimensional, multi-gigabyte datasets that cannot be loaded into memory.
-It's highly optimized and much more memory-efficient as compared to existing penalized regression packages like 'glmnet' and 'ncvreg'.
+It's highly optimized and much more memory-efficient as compared to existing penalized regression packages like [**glmnet**](https://github.com/cran/glmnet) and [**ncvreg**](https://github.com/pbreheny/ncvreg/).

+Currently this package is in active development and will be released very soon.
 ## New features [Unreleased]

 - Add regression with summary data input